 Summary: Certificates of confidentiality provide researchers a defense against compelled disclosures.
 While there are some uncertainties about the value of certificates, PMI data covered by a certificate would likely have some protection against subpoenas and the like.
+The recently enacted 21st Century Cures Act will resolve some of the uncertainties.

 A certificate of confidentiality authorized by some federal statutes provides some protection against compelled disclosure of records held by researchers.
 The certificate authorizes a researcher to resist compulsory legal demands (such as a court order or subpoena) for identifiable research information about individuals.
-The Public Health Service Act establishes one of the broadest certificate programs.38 The law allows the Secretary of HHS to issue a certificate of
+The Public Health Service Act establishes one of the broadest certificate programs.
+The law allows the Secretary of HHS to issue a certificate of confidentiality not only to federally-supported research, but to other research as well.
+The Secretary requires that a research project seeking a certification obtain institutional review board approval of the research protocol.